The hop on hop off Barcelona bus tour, aka the Bus Turistic, brings you to the city’s main attractions using just one ticket.

 - Bring a light jacket if you’re not fond of wind.

-- Start early to avoid crowds and get the full value of the tickets.
+- Start your Barcelona city tour early to avoid crowds and get the full value of the tickets.

 - Don’t start at major stops like Sagrada Familia and Plaça Catalunya because there are big lines.
 Always look to board one stop before or after (buses never depart full as per company policy so the following stops can pick up new riders).

-- If you can’t get a seat upstairs sit as close as possible to the stairway downstairs to ensure you’re the next one allowed up.
+- If you can’t get a seat on the top deck sit as close as possible to the stairway downstairs to queue for the next seat

 - If you only have a one day ticket try and avoid Friday (it’s cruise ship day).